 Find and support these students during their college admissions process

 Place them in colleges offering the most academically challenging and affordable financial aid programs

 Fully support them during their college years and beyond

 In 2015, John Hoffman, Sheena Wright, Raymond Joseph, Jr., and Angel Morales, the founding members of our board, met to discuss and develop the parameters around which the organization would be created.
 Today, Go To College NYC is a 501c (3) educational, not-for-profit organization with a governing board dedicated to providing first rate college counseling and support services to students for whom this program was created to serve.

-In 1982, John Hoffman approached Dr. Albert G. Oliver, the liason between the Chancellor of the NYC Board of Education and the 33 District Superintendents throughout New York City, with an eye toward placing intellectually gifted students from public schools into leading private schools on scholarships.
+In 1982, John Hoffman approached Dr. Albert G. Oliver, the liaison between the Chancellor of the NYC Board of Education and the 33 District Superintendents throughout New York City, with an eye toward placing intellectually gifted students from public schools into leading private schools on scholarships.
 He said, “Dr. Oliver, I know you are responsible for the education of tens of thousands of school children in NYC.
 So, if you don’t have time to help a handful of students, I completely understand.”
 Dr. Oliver’s response was powerful and empowering.